N129BZ/chartmaker/README.md

-# VfrSecChartMaker - Download continental US VFR sectional chart TIF files and translate them all into a single mbtiles database.
+# VfrSecChartMaker - Download US VFR sectional chart TIF files and translate them all into a single mbtiles database.

 ### Instructions:
 1.) requires ***node js*** and several ***sudo apt install*** applications (see below.)